-Because employee C has no shortfall, C gets no allocation.
+Since employee C has no shortfall, there is no allocation to C.

 In this example, the total amount of allocation is \$1,801 resulting from the rounding off to whole numbers.

 Employer's Optional Worksheet for Tipped Employees

 Unreported tip income can lead to additional employer liability for FICA taxes.
 As a means of determining if your employees are reporting all of their tips to you, please take a few minutes to voluntarily complete the following worksheet.
 Completing this worksheet is only for the employer's information (it is not sent to the IRS).